julianacharisser/gym-reviews-sentiment-analysis/README.md

 ---

-## Possible Applications for Others
+## Broader Use Cases of this Project
 This project provides a robust framework for analyzing textual data using NLP techniques.
 The methods and tools can be adapted for a wide range of use cases across different industries.
 Below are some possible applications:

 ### 1. Feedback Form Analysis